aws-samples/eks-workshop/content/assigning_pods/affinity.md

 ---

 #### Affinity and anti-affinity
 nodeSelector provides a very simple way to constrain pods to nodes with particular labels.
-The affinity/anti-affinity feature, currently in beta, greatly the types of constraints you can express.
+The affinity/anti-affinity feature, currently in beta, greatly extends the types of constraints you can express.
 The key enhancements are:

 - The language is more expressive (not just “AND of exact match”)
 - You can indicate that the rule is “soft”/“preference” rather than a hard requirement, so if the scheduler can’t satisfy it, the pod will still be scheduled